-Traders have 4 Activation Modes – select one of them in Properties > Activation.
+Traders have 4 Trigger Modes – select one of them in Properties > Trigger.

-Traders require that the 2 types of Resources being traded be differentiated through Colour Coding.
-The construct will have 2 pairs of input-output Resource Connections, each of a certain colour (eg: 1 red coming in – 1 red coming out; 1 blue coming in it – 1 blue coming out).
+Traders require that the 2 types of Resources being traded be differentiated through Filter (Colour Coding).
+The construct will have 2 pairs of input-output Resource Connections, each of a certain colour (eg: 1 red coming in – 1 red coming out; 1 blue coming in – 1 blue coming out).

 All input and output Resource Connections need to be colour coded, even if one of the colours is the default Black.
-To do this, you need to tick “Colour coding” in the Functional Resource Connection panel on the right.
-[The Colour Coding box ticks automatically when choosing a different colour than the default, from the drop-down beside it.]
+To do this, you need to tick “Filter” in the Properties Resource Connection panel on the right.
+[The Filter box ticks automatically when choosing a different colour than the default, from the drop-down beside it.]

 Read more about Filter (Colour Coding)

 Use Traders when a given number of Resources of one type is exchanged for (not converted into) a given number of another type.
 This is ideal for any situation that resembles shopping: the merchant receives money, and the customer receives goods in a stated proportion (the price).